Etejerina/a-walk-in-python/day_2.md

 My name is Jose
 ```

-## Multiple assigment and unpacking
+## Multiple assignment and unpacking

 You can also assign multiple variables, like this...